aeternity/tutorials/account-creation-in-ae-cli.md

 This tutorial will walk you through the process of creating an account (wallet) through the **AECLI** tool.
 We will install **aepp-cli-js**(javascript version of CLI), create an account and will go through the basic account commands.
 ## Prerequisites
-- Installed node and npm (see the other tutorials to learn how to run a node and npm)
+- Installed node.js and npm (node package manager)
 ## Installing aecli
 One of the better features of æternity's JavaScript SDK is that it comes with a command-line interface (short - CLI, or AECLI).
 We are going to use the CLI from now on so lets install it first.
 ### Install from source